-Wanting to elevate our Sunday dinner this week, I started brainstorming mindful and delicious appetizers that would appeal to everyone, be simple to make and add an elegant touch to our day.
-There is nothing wrong with switching things up every once and a while, right?
+Wanting to elevate our Sunday dinner this week, I started brainstorming mindful and delicious appetizers that would appeal to everyone, be simple to make, and add an elegant touch to our day.
+There is nothing wrong with switching things up every once in and while, right?

 Croquettes are a classic dish served around the world.
 They can be made with a variety of fillings, from potato to seafood.
-Traditionally coated in breadcrumbs and deep-fried, these decadent delights are served as appetizers in some parts of the world; some places are a snack and as the main course in others.
+Traditionally coated in breadcrumbs and deep-fried, these decadent delights serve as appetizers in some parts of the world; some places are a snack and the main course in others.

 I decided I wanted mine to be an “in-between” dish.
 Rather than just potatoes or seafood, I combined roasted sweet potatoes and salmon — an excellent choice!

-I have made these in larger “patties,” but if serving at a large gathering, consider making twice as many that are half the size.
+I have made these in larger “patties,” but if serving at a large gathering, consider making twice as many half the size.

 Baked, Not Fried!